Vyralmarketing/mustafa-faiz/_posts/2020-07-22-q-which-down-payment-assistance-programs-can-help-you.md

 **3\.
 TSAHC (Texas State Affordable Housing Corp)**

 * Offers the Texas Heroes Program for teachers, police officers, firemen, veterans, and others—as well as the Home Sweet Home Program for everyone else
-* Offers a non repayable grant or bond for up to 5% of the loan amount
+* Offers a non-repayable grant or bond for up to 5% of the loan amount
 * Minimum credit score: 620
 * Maximum purchase price: $294,600
 * Maximum income: $90,620 (does not have to use both borrowers’ income)